 Rare Mental Disorders: Paris Syndrome

-Paris Syndrome effects a very small number of a very specific demographic: Japanese tourists in Paris.
+Paris Syndrome affects a very small number of a very specific demographic: Japanese tourists in Paris.

 Ten to twenty people a year fall victim to the condition when they visit the City of Love and realize that it isn’t what they expected it to be.